Interpolation and Amalgamation for Arrays with MaxDiff (Extended Version): Arrays with MaxDiff

 The main result of the paper is that, for every index theory $T_I$, the array theory with maxdiff \AXDTI indexed by $T_I$ \emph{enjoys quantifier-free interpolation} and that \emph{interpolants can be computed hierarchically} by relying on a black-box quantifier-free interpolation algorithm for the weaker theory $T_I\cup \EUF$ (the latter theory has quantifier free interpolation because $T_I$ is strongly amalgamable and because of Theorem~\ref{thm:interpolation-amalgamation}).
-In this subsection, we supply intuitions and we give a qualitative high-level view to our proofs.
+In this subsection, we supply intuitions and we give a qualitative high-level view to our proofs: more technical details and full proofs can be found in Appendix \ref{sec:app}.